Crystalline Silica Testing Lab Houston, TX

 What is the OSHA PEL for respirable crystalline silica?

 The OSHA Permissible Exposure Limit (PEL) for respirable crystalline silica is 50 µg/m³ as an 8-hour time-weighted average (TWA).
-The OSHA Action Level (AL) is 25 µg/m³.
+The OSHA Action Level (AL) is 25 µg/m³ — exceeding the AL triggers mandatory periodic exposure monitoring, employee notification, medical surveillance for workers exposed 30+ days per year, and a written exposure control plan.

 What methods does your crystalline silica testing lab use?